 Choose connect (DNS) if:

-- You want to keep your domain at its current registrar (maybe for better pricing or features)
+- You want to keep your domain at its current registrar (for better pricing or registrar-specific features)

 - You use custom email and don't want to risk MX record disruption